Christa Dürscheid: Education and career

 After studying German, French and didactics at the universities of Freiburg and Cologne, Dürscheid took her PhD in 1988.
 In 1998, she finished her habilitation (postdoc project) with a monograph entitled "Die verbalen Kasus des Deutschen.
 Untersuchungen zur Syntax, Semantik und Perspektive" ('Verbal cases in German.
 Analyses of syntax, semantics and perspectives').

 Between 1994 and 1999, she taught as a guest lecturer at the following universities: Charles University Prague, Eötvös Loránd University Budapest, Nanjing University (PR of China), Volgograd State University (Russia), and St. Kliment Ohridski University Sofia (Bulgaria), besides working as research assistant at the University of Cologne.
 From 1999 to 2000 she taught at the University of Stuttgart (Germany), from 2000 to 2002 at the University of Münster (Germany).
 Since 2002, she has been a Professor of German Linguistics at the German Department (University of Zurich), with a focus on contemporary linguistics.
 Between 2006 and 2011 she was vice dean for teaching at the Faculty of Arts (University of Zurich).

 In the years 2006 to 2011, she was also the leader of the research project "Writing competences and new media" (funded by the Swiss National Science Foundation).
 From 2011 to 2018, she led the research project "Regional Variation in the Grammar of Standard German", (funded by SNSF, DFG and FWF) together with colleagues from Austria and Germany.
 The results of this project have been published in the "Variantengrammatik" which is accessible in Open Access format to scholars and the interested public.
 In addition, Dürscheid was one of the program leaders of the Sinergia project "SMS communication in Switzerland: Facets of linguistic variation in a multilingual country", (funded by the SNSF) and together with Federica Diémoz, headed the subproject "Language Design in WhatsApp: Icono/Graphy", that belongs to the Sinergia project "What's up, Switzerland?".
 Since 2021, she has been leading the project "Mourning practices on the Internet" as part of the University Research Priority Program (URPP) "Digital Religion(s)" at the University of Zurich.
 In 2022, she took over the co-leadership of the trinational research project "Variational Pragmatics of German: Comparing Communicative Patterns" (funded by SNSF, DFG and FWF).

+She posted a daily tweet on Twitter (now X) (VariantenGrammatik).